Home > Business > Commercial > 4Colors® method: how to improve your commercial efficiency

 4Colors® certification.

-North/East of the compass – red symbolized by an arrow
+North/east of the compass - red symbolised by an arrow

-It is the world of action and results in an environment perceived as hostile that must be under control.
-Action precedes reflection, thus bringing speed and rhythm to the prospect's behavior.
-Thus, to influence your purchasing decision, your argument must be synthetic, precise, direct and results-oriented.
+It's the world of action and results in a perceived hostile environment that needs to be under control.
+Action precedes reflection, bringing speed and rhythm to the prospect's behaviour.
+So, to influence their buying decision, your arguments must be concise, precise, direct and results-oriented.
 The key words: quickly done, well done!

-“You have two solutions to satisfy your request regarding the performance of your team of consultants, either you change the working environment, or you change the collective objectives.
-This way, you will be sure to achieve your goals by applying the method that I am going to present to you. »
+"You have two solutions to satisfy your demand for the performance of your team of consultants: either you change the working environment, or you change the collective objectives.
+This way, you'll be sure to achieve your objectives by applying the method I'm about to present to you."

-South/east of the compass – yellow symbolized by a sun
+South/east of the compass - yellow symbolised by a sun

 This is the world of ideas and concepts in an environment perceived as favourable.
 This is a prospect who is open, friendly, enthusiastic and motivated by interaction with others.
-To influence their buying decision, your argument must highlight new products or services as well as testimonials from other customers.
-The key words: in exchange and good humor!
+To influence their buying decision, your sales pitch should highlight new products or services as well as testimonials from other customers.
+The key words are: sharing and good humour!

-“Have you ever heard of Method X?”
-I have prepared for you a summary of this method which facilitates the development of team performance.
-By discussing this, I am sure that you will see the useful elements for your team of consultants…”
+"Have you ever heard of the X method?
+I've prepared a summary of this method, which facilitates the development of team performance.
+I'm sure you'll find it useful for your team of consultants... "

-South/west of the compass – green symbolized by a circle
+South/west of the compass - green symbolised by a circle

 This is the world of relationships, above all in an environment perceived as favourable and sociable.
 This is a rather reserved and calm prospect.
 This prospect prefers harmonious and warm relationships based on goodwill and the long term.
-To influence their buying decision, your argument must provide evidence of the sustainable side of your product or service.
-The key words: together for life!
+To influence their buying decision, your sales pitch must provide evidence of the sustainability of your product or service.
+Key words: together for life!

 This is the world of numbers and facts in a perceived hostile environment that needs to be controlled through anticipation and risk reduction.
 They are methodical, analytical, rational and sceptical by nature.
-So, to influence their buying decision, your argument must be structured, detailed and precise in its formulation.
-The key words: forewarned is forearmed!
+So, to influence their buying decision, your arguments must be structured, detailed and precisely worded.
+Key words: a well-informed man is worth two!

-“During our last interview, I noted your question about the methodology that we could offer you to improve the performance of your team of consultants.
-We have selected the X method which takes place in 5 steps…”
+"During our last meeting, I noted your question about the methodology we could suggest to improve the performance of your team of consultants.
+We have selected the X method, which consists of 5 steps... "

 Know your 4Colors® profile

-Knowing how to detect the profile of your prospect, using the color compass, is one thing.
-Know your own profile constitutes an additional advantage.
-Indeed, if you know where you are on the color compass, you will know determine your strengths and areas for improvement.
-These correspond to your “opposite style”, in other words to people or situations that make you uncomfortable.
+Knowing how to detect your prospect's profile using the colour compass is one thing.
+Know your own profile is an added bonus.
+If you know where you stand on the colour compass, you'll be able to identify your strengths and areas for improvement.
+These correspond to your "opposite style", in other words people or situations that make you feel uncomfortable.

 Getting to know yourself better will enable you to correct certain behaviours.
 You'll also be able to maintain your advantage in sales situations and throughout the sales cycle.